WarmBeer/GrinTesting/README.md

 Here we describe the steps to test a certain feature and show the test results.

-- ID: TCX.Y with X as the ID of the Use Case and Y as an incremental ID based on the number of Test Cases for a certain Use Case.
+- **ID**: TCX.Y with X as the ID of the Use Case and Y as an incremental ID based on the number of Test Cases for a certain Use Case.
-- Test Case: Describe what you are testing in a few words.
+- **Test Case**: Describe what you are testing in a few words.
 Eg: "Receive Grin using ToR while connected to ext.
 Node"
-- Testing Steps: Describe ALL the steps you need to take to conduct the test.
+- **Testing Steps**: Describe ALL the steps you need to take to conduct the test.
-- Expected Result: What is the expected result after doing all the Testing Steps.
+- **Expected Result**: What is the expected result after doing all the Testing Steps.
-- Status: Waiting | Passed | Failed
+- **Status**: Waiting | Passed | Failed
-- Actual Result: Empty if it's the same as Expected Result, else describe what happened.
+- **Actual Result**: Empty if it's the same as Expected Result, else describe what happened.
-- Comments: Optional.
+- **Comments**: Optional.
 Can be used to describe the test environment.

 | ID | Test Case | Testing Steps | Expected Result | Status | Actual Result | Comments |
 | - | - | - | - | - | - | - |